loopbackio/loopback-next/docs/site/tutorials/core/3-context-in-action.md

    Since plain functions do not accept injections, you can create a wrapper class that has the ability to accept injection.
-For example, you can create a provider class that recevies injection of a HTTP request.
+For example, you can create a provider class that receives injection of a HTTP request.

 5. As an alias to another binding